rhel-labs/instruqt/satellite-advanced-testing/03-rex-pull-mode/assignment.md

 ![prefer capsule](../assets/prefercapsule.png)

+This option configures satellite to send REX requests through the capsule server the host was registered to.
+Although there are no configured capsule servers, this option prevents confusing behaviour where REX requests may be routed through the satellite server.

 Migrate the `rhel1` host to REX pull mode
 =========================================

+At the beginning of this challenge, we registered the host `rhel1` to use REX in "push" mode.
+We'll now migrate it to "pull" mode.

 Go to the terminal of `rhel1` and install `katello-pull-transport-migrate` by running the following command.

 ```
 dnf install katello-pull-transport-migrate -y
 ```

+__Please note:__ The `katello-pull-transport-migrate` package is provided by the `satellite-client-6-for-rhel-9-x86_64-rpms` repository.
+This repo was added to the satellite server and enabled by the activation key in the second task of this lab.

 Check that the MQTT agent `yggdrasild` is running.